-Communication Channels include word of mouth, social media, publicity, etc. That is, business doesn’t do much to communicate it.
-They just implement the campaign and rest of the communication is done by people who become a part of it and those who want to be a part.
+Communication of the campaign is done through word of mouth, social media, and publicity, etc. That is, business don’t do much to communicate it.
+They just implement the campaign and rest of the communication is done by people who become a part of it.

 Guerrilla Marketing Strategies & Examples